tvick90/counterbalance-public-api-docs/docs/Getting-Started.md

 Procedures for submitting other types of data to the API are documented on a per-endpoint basis.

-### Query Parameters
-Some endpoints permit URL query parameters to

 ## Authenticating Requests
 The authentication requirement for each endpoint varies.
 If authentication is required, an Authorization header must be provided as described in [Authentication](./Authentication.md).